-Currently South Carolina ranks first in the nation for the amount of homicides caused by criminal domestic violence.
+Currently South Carolina ranks fifth in the nation for the amount of homicides caused by domestic violence.
 Each year in October, the Attorney General hosts a Silent Witness ceremony to honor the victims from the preceding year.
 During this ceremony, wooden silhouettes represent the women and men who have died due to domestic violence in South Carolina during the previous year.
 Attorney General Alan Wilson will read the name of each victim and the circumstances of their death.
 As each name is read, volunteers or family members of the victim carry the silhouette and take a place on the State House steps.
 The event is open to the public.
 For more information about Silent Witness, or to find out how you can be a volunteer, please contact the Violence Against Women Department at (803) 734-3717.

 The Poster Project